 - profile and understand our customer base

-We may need to pass some or all of the data collected to our UK-based service providers (eg banks, consultants or mailing houses) to enable us to provide the requested service.
+It is our policy not to share with or sell your information on to third parties.
+However, we may need to pass on some or all of the data collected to our UK-based service providers (eg banks, consultants or mailing houses) to enable us to provide the requested service.
 These third parties do not use your information other than as necessary to provide the requested service.
 We will also comply with requests for information from government agencies (UK or overseas) for law enforcement and compliance purposes.
 It may on occasion be appropriate to release this information to identify, contact or bring legal action against a person who may be causing injury or interference with another person’s rights or property.

 Links to other websites